What Is Edible Gold? A Comprehensive Cooking Guide

 What Is Edible Gold?

 Edible gold refers to gold that has been processed into thin sheets, flakes, or dust, making it safe for consumption.
-Typically, it is composed of 22 to 24 karats pure gold, ensuring it is free from harmful impurities.
+Typically, it is composed of 22 to 24 karats of pure gold, ensuring it is free from harmful impurities.
 Due to its inert nature, gold doesn't react within the human body, passing through without being absorbed.

 Historical Significance